faranik/go_chase_it/README.md

 ```
 roslaunch ball_chaser ball_chaser.launch
 ```
-Off course these two command can be combined into single launch file.
+Off course these two commands can be combined into a single launch file.